Time-reversed Young's experiment: Deterministic, diffractionless second-order interference effect: Advanced-Wave Interpretation

-For a deeper understanding of the process, we introduce here an advanced-wave pictorial description.
-In this conceptual depiction of time-reversal, a photon originates at detector $D$, travels back to the source, and conveys its propagation details to `another (virtual) photon.'
-This `second photon' is then `locally detected at that position,' effectively tracing all possible trajectories of the initially transmitted photon.
-Alternatively, the picture implies that the source plane and the pattern plane now align with each other, marking a radical departure from prior research.
-The spatial correlation at the source position is instrumental in mitigating the diffraction effect during measurement.
-In our system, the resolution of the resultant pattern is not contingent upon light diffraction but rather relies on the precise acquisition of the position of the luminous point at the source.
-This feature allows us to fundamentally surpass the Rayleigh diffraction limit, offering a compelling approach to super-resolution optical imaging and sensing in biological and medical applications compared to existing methodologies based on near-field techniques (such as photon scanning tunneling microscopy \cite{31} and superlens \cite{32}) or on far-field methods (such as confocal microscopy \cite{33}, 4Pi microscope \cite{34}, structured-illumination microscopy \cite{35,36}, fluorescence microscopy \cite{37,38,39,40,41}, and quantum optics \cite{42,43,44}).
+To have an alternative perspective on the defined second-order effect, here we present an advanced-wave pictorial description.
+In this conceptual depiction of time-reversal, a photon is imagined to originate from detector $D$ at the fixed position, propagate backward the source, and transfers its propagation details to a `second (virtual) photon.'
+This `second photon' is then considered to be `locally detected at the source position,' effectively retracing all possible trajectories of the originally transmitted photon.
+In this view, the source and detection planes are conceptually aligned, marking a significant departure from conventional interpretations.
+Importantly, spatial correlation at the source plays a critical role in suppressing diffraction effects during measurement.
+In our system, the resolution of the constructed pattern is not contingent upon light diffraction, but rather relies on the accurate measurement of the emitter's position.
+This key feature enables us to fundamentally surpass the Rayleigh diffraction limit, providing a powerful far-field strategy for super-resolution optical imaging and sensing---particularly relevant to biological and medical applications.
+It offers advantages over existing near-field techniques such as photon scanning tunneling microscopy \cite{31} and superlens \cite{32}, as well as far-field approaches like confocal microscopy \cite{33}, 4Pi microscope \cite{34}, structured-illumination microscopy \cite{35,36}, fluorescence microscopy \cite{37,38,39,40,41}, and methods rooted in quantum optics \cite{42,43,44}.